094459/newsletter-oss-projects/README.md

 **streamlit-bedrock-claude-sample**

 [streamlit-bedrock-claude-sample](https://aws-oss.beachgeek.co.uk/437) - I have featured Gary Stafford's open source projects and blog posts regularly in this newsletter.
 Gary has built a number of simple Streamlit applications to make it easy access the latest models and features of Amazon Web Services (AWS) Amazon Bedrock as part of several talks, workshops, and demonstrations he has done.
 As part these, he has put together a simple Streamlit application that uses the Amazon Bedrock boto3 Python SDK to call the latest Anthropic Claude 3 family of multimodal foundation models.
 The application accepts a system and user prompt and generates a text-based response.
 The Streamlit app can be easily modified to incorporate new Bedrock features or as a starting point for your own applications. (#203)

+**ttok4bedrock**

+[ttok4bedrock](https://aws-oss.beachgeek.co.uk/4j3) is a very helpful tool from my colleague **Danillo Poccia** that helps developers understand token consumption when working with large language models through Amazon Bedrock.
+This is important as it can help manage costs and help you to stay within model limits.
+While the Bedrock console provides token counts after each API call, developers need a way to measure tokens before sending requests, especially when building applications that process large volumes of text or require precise truncation.(#214)

 **video-understanding-solution**